the-events-calendar/tribe-common/readme.txt

 = [4.15.0] 2022-05-19 =

 * Feature - Introducing new admin pages structure and updating the settings framework to have Settings on multiple pages.
 [ET-1335]
-* Tweak - Add Stellar Discounts tab in Event Add-Ons
+* Tweak - Add Liquid Web Discounts tab in Event Add-Ons
 * Language - 0 new strings added, 150 updated, 0 fuzzied, and 43 obsoleted

 = [4.14.20.1] 2022-05-12 =